Curriculum Learning: A Survey: Applications of Curriculum Learning

-Pi et al.~\cite{pi2016self} combine boosting with self-paced learning in order to build the self-paced boost learning methodology for classification.
-Although boosting may seem the exact opposite of SPL, focusing on the misclassified (harder) examples, the authors suggest that the two approaches are complementary and may benefit from each other.
-While boosting reflects the local patterns, being more sensitive to noise, SPL explores the data more smoothly and robustly.
-The easy-to-hard self-paced schedule is applied to boosting optimization, making the framework focus on the insufficiently learned samples with high reliability.

-Li and Gong~\cite{li2017self} apply the self-paced learning methodology to convolutional neural networks.
+Li and Gong~\citeyearpar{li2017self} apply the self-paced learning methodology to convolutional neural networks.
 The examples are learned from easy to complex, taking into consideration the loss of the model.
-In order to ensure this schedule, the authors include the self-paced function into the leaning objective of the CNN, learning both the network parameters and the latent weight variable.
+In order to ensure this schedule, the authors include the self-paced optimization into the learning objective of the CNN, learning both the network parameters and the latent weight variable.

+Ren et al.~\citeyearpar{ren2017robust} introduce an SPL model of robust softmax regression for multi-class classification.
+Their approach computes the complexity of each sample, based on the value of the loss, assigning soft weights according to which the examples are used in the classification problem.
+Although this method helps to remove the outliers, it can bias the training towards the classes with instances more sensitive to the loss.
+The authors address this problem by assigning weights and selecting examples locally from each class, using two novel SPL regularization terms.

+Zhang et al.~\citeyearpar{zhang2021flexmatch} employ a self-paced learning technique to improve the performance of image classification models in a semi-supervised context.
+While the traditional approach for selecting the pseudo-labels is to filter them using a predetermined threshold, the authors propose changing the value of the threshold for each class, at every step.
+Thus, they suggest that the model performs better for a class if many instances of that category are selected when considering a certain threshold.
+Otherwise, the class threshold is lowered, allowing more examples from the category to be visited.
+Beside creating a curriculum schedule, the flexible threshold automatically balances the data selection process, ensuring the diversity.

+Cascante-Bonilla et al.~\citeyearpar{cascante2020curriculum} propose a curriculum labeling approach that enhances the process of selecting the right pseudo-labels using a curriculum based on Extreme Value Theory.
+They use percentile scores to decide how many easy samples to add to the training, instead of fixing or manually tuning the thresholds.
+The difficulty of the pseudo-labeled examples is determined by taking into consideration their loss.
+Furthermore, to prevent accumulating errors produced at the beginning of the fine-tuning process, the authors allow previous pseudo-annotated samples to enter or leave the new training set.